Tuition for residents of the State of Alabama

 Senior Scholarship Program

 The State of Alabama provides a scholarship program that allows senior adults to register for any of the credit courses offered through the College.
-Individuals must be at least 60 years of age at the time of enrollment, take each course only one time, be registered for a course only after the class has met minimum enrollment requirements as defined by the College, provide proof of high school graduation or the equivalent, have met the prerequisites for the course, and pay all applicable fees.
+Individuals must be at least 60 years of age at the time of enrollment, take each course only one time, be registered for a course only after the class has met minimum enrollment requirements as defined by the College, provide proof of high school graduation or the equivalent, and pay all applicable fees.
 For additional information, contact the Counseling Center, 205.391.2232.